koobot/price-check/readme.md

 - Add some input csv list thingo
 - Combine the output csv and google sheets into one big script
 - Work out how to do the OAuth stuff in a secure way
+- Make urls paths relative path (as opposed to absolute)
 - Long term plan - move from local output to SqlLite